Best listening experience is on Chrome, Firefox or Safari. Subscribe to Federal Drive’s daily audio interviews on Apple Podcasts or PodcastOne.

 The Hatch Act prohibits political activities by federal employees on the job.
-It only applies to executive branch agencies.
-So when the head of the Administrative Office of the U.S. Courts enacted new rules for that agency’s employees that went even further than the Hatch Act, not everyone was on board.
+It only applies though to executive branch agencies.
+When the head of the Administrative Office of the U.S. courts enacted new rules for that agency’s employees that went even further than the Hatch Act, not everyone was on board.
 Two employees filed a lawsuit.
-Federal News Network’s Eric White spoke with one of the attorneys involved.
-He’s legal director for the D.C. chapter of the American Civil Liberties Union, Art Spitzer.
+On the Federal Drive with Tom Temin, Federal News Network’s Eric White spoke with one of the attorneys involved.
+He’s legal director for the D.C.
+Chapter of the American Civil Liberties Union, Art Spitzer.